Scalp Hair Miniaturization

-The appearance of baldness is not obvious until more than 70% of hair is miniaturized in most people.
-A miniaturization study should be part of the hair loss evaluation of a patient and could be used as predictor of future balding in a given area.
-Significant hair miniaturization is seen in patients who are in the active phase of hair loss and this evaluation could determine a patients‚ response to a certain type of medical treatment.
+The appearance of baldness on the scalp of a person is not obvious until more than 70% of hair is miniaturized in most people.
+A miniaturization study should be part of the hair loss evaluation process of a patient and this type of study could be used as a predictor of future balding in a given area of the scalp.
+Significant hair miniaturization is seen in patients who are in the active phase of hair loss and this evaluation could determine the response of a patient to a certain type of medical treatment.

 Microscopic evaluation of scalp hair shows significant miniaturization.

-Here at Parsa Mohebi Hair Restoration, we map the patient’s scalp with miniaturization study as part of initial hair loss evaluation before starting any medical treatment or performing hair transplant surgery.
-Young patients with significant miniaturization are prone to losing their vulnerable hair after a hair transplant surgery due to the stress of surgery on skin and hair follicles.
+Dr. Mohebi uses a microscope to map the patient’s scalp, using a miniaturization study, as part of the initial hair loss evaluation before starting any medical treatment or performing hair transplant surgery.
+Young patients with significant miniaturization are prone to losing their vulnerable hair after any trauma or irritation of the area such as hair transplant surgery.
+This condition is secondary to the stress of surgery on skin and hair follicles.
 This phenomenon is called shock loss and occurs less in patients with minimal amounts of hair miniaturization.

 Dr. Mohebi evaluates all patients for donor density and miniaturization rate in balding and non-balding areas.

-Having 10 to 20% miniaturized hair could be normal and not part of the balding process.
-Scalp hair goes through two main phases: Growth phase (Anagen) and resting phase (Telogen).
-The growth phase in scalp hair of normal people can take between 1 to 6 years, where the resting phase is about 4 to 6 weeks.
-When we lose one hair to the telogen phase, another hair will grow from its follicle which will be represented by a few tiny hairs showing hair cycling, in the area and not necessarily the balding process.
+The growth phase in scalp hair of normal people can take between 1 to 6 years while the resting phase is about 4 to 6 weeks.
+When we lose one hair to the telogen phase, another hair will grow from its follicle which will be represented by a few tiny hairs showing hair cycling in the area (and not necessarily the balding process).